 In the last weekend of January 2017, Travel Bloggers Greece, celebrated its second anniversary.
 For that occasion, a trip to Pelion was organized by Spyrou Philoxenia, the destination expert for the area.
-With a touring bus from Les Hirondelles, Transportation Supplier, we travelled from Athens to Tsagarada.
+With a touring bus from Les Hirondelles, the best Transportation Supplier, we travelled from Athens to Tsagarada.
 We were hosted by Hotel Aglaida Apartments.
 With the touring bus at our availability, we had a chance to visit most of Pelion’s attractions in only two days.
 In this post, you will find everything that you need to know about Travel to Pelion, Greece.

 Pelion is the peninsula region of Thessaly (Central Greece) and an area relatively unknown outside of Greece.
 But perhaps it is the only area in Greece where sea and snow can be combined so easily.
 Pelion is known for its high mountains and its beautiful beaches.
 Traditional villages are scattered around the mountains and sea.
 Pelion is a destination for all seasons and for all kinds of holidays.
 For mountain and beach holidays, for relaxation and outdoor sports.
 During our visit in January, we had a beautiful walk on a sunny beach and a few hours later we were standing in the snow!